19 Budgeting Categories For Your Budget

 Building a budget can pay off quite literally: It provides guidelines for your money and helps you wrangle your spending and saving to achieve financial health.
-With smart planning, you can make your cash work harder for you and grow.
+But it can only work well for you if you have the right spending and budgeting categories that allow you to track and manage your money well.

 Key Points